bdsaltmarsh/bdsaltmarsh/content/docs/items.md

 - Currently held by Telinax
 ### Bag of Holding
 - Currently held by Brian.
+### Bag of Holding 2
+- Currently held by Telinax.
+- Has all of our group gold in it.
 ### Book of Herbs
+- Owned by Varanus
+- Lent to Elron
+### Book of Gems
 - Currently held by Varanus
+### Book of Mathematics
+- Currently held by Varanus
-### Book of Gems
+### Book of Smuggler Inns at Various Ports of Call
 - Currently held by Varanus
 ### Broom of Flying
 - Currently held by Elron